Season One, Episode Fourteen: “That Damn Donna Reed”

 LORELAI: Houdini habits.

-— Harry Houdini (born Erik Weisz, 1874-1926) was a Hungarian-born “escape artist, illusionist, and stunt performer, noted for his escape acts” (Wikipedia).
+• Harry Houdini (born Erik Weisz, 1874-1926) was a Hungarian-born “escape artist, illusionist, and stunt performer, noted for his escape acts” (Wikipedia).
+His stage name is a tribute to the French magician and illusionist Jean-Eugène Robert-Houdin.

-RORY: So, grandpa, when’s your next trip?
+RORY: So, Grandpa, when’s your next trip?

-RICHARD: I think there’s a nice edition of Cervantes in it for you.
+RICHARD: Uh, Madrid.
+The 12th. … I think there’s a nice edition of Cervantes in it for you.

 RORY: Gracias.